elastisys/ck8s-cluster/WIP-CHANGELOG.md

 ### Fixed
 - Added quotes to handle special characters (e.g for password etc) in cloud.conf.
 - `ck8s dry-run` now takes config into account when determining which helmfile charts to diff.
+- Default `startingDeadlineSeconds` of 200 for cronjobs and option to override the default value

 ### Removed
 - Unused elasticsearch output plugin parameters from fluentd.